-When using metribuzin or a herbicide mix that contains metribuzin, check selected varieties to ensure tolerance to this herbicide.
+When using metribuzin or a herbicide mix that contains metribuzin, check to ensure tolerance of the chosen variety to this herbicide.

 Glyphosate + ALS-inhibiting herbicides such as Classic, FirstRate, and Synchrony should not be used where both GR- and ALS-resistant marestail are present.